U.S. Small Cap Growth Equities

 Source: Morningstar Direct.
 Performance data shown represents past performance and is no guarantee of future results.

-• The U.S. small cap growth equity space features, what we believe, are potentially promising companies with strong long-term growth and performance potential.
+- The U.S. small-cap growth equity space features promising companies with strong long-term growth and performance potential.

-• However, small cap growth industries such as biotechnology also contain companies that generate negative earnings through temporary difficulties associated with their businesses or due to significant capital investments designed to drive future growth.
+- However, small-cap growth industries such as biotechnology also contain companies that have generated negative earnings through temporary difficulties often associated with their businesses or due to significant capital investments designed to drive future growth.

-• This industry group meaningfully lagged the broader small cap growth market in 2021/2022 amidst elevated inflation and tighter financial conditions, dragging down overall Index returns over the 5-year period.
+- This industry group meaningfully lagged behind the broader small-cap growth market in 2021/2022 amidst elevated inflation and tighter financial conditions, dragging down overall Index returns over the 5-year period.

 Source: FactSet Research Systems.
 Performance data shown represents past performance and is no guarantee of future results.